sourabh-bhide/SyntheticHealthData/README.md

+All the data and the discription below is downloaded from https://biolib.com/shd2020/

 # Diabetes - Machine Learning - Data Set

 This challenge focuses on building predictive machine learning models with synthetic data.
 The focus here is not so much on the biology behind the data, but on the synthetic data’s abilities/limitations in the context of machine learning.